How to Start Saving and Investing

 No matter what age you are, it’s important to put money away for retirement or a rainy day.
 The earlier you save and invest, the more money you’ll have in the future as a result of compound interest.
 Even if you’re getting a late start, though, saving and investing are the bedrock of personal finance.

 How do you get started?
 No matter what stage in life you’re in, there are steps you can take toward financial security for the future.

 Open a Savings Account

-Since the Great Recession, savings accounts have offered meager interest rates — less than 0.10% for non-jumbo accounts, according to the FDIC — but having a savings account is important for many people looking to improve their finances and invest.
+Since the Great Recession, savings accounts have offered meager interest rates — as of February 2021, the national average is 0.05% for non-jumbo accounts, according to the FDIC — but having a savings account is important for many people looking to improve their finances and invest.
 Even if you don’t build much wealth with the interest you earn on your savings, you’re putting money away that you hopefully won’t touch unless there’s an emergency.

 Creating an emergency fund is the first step.
 If you don’t have money in an emergency, you’ve created a second emergency: You not only have a problem, such as a broken car, you also have no money to fix it.